kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 48.06 20220129 =

+* Tweak: Compatible with WP 5.9
+* Fix: Increase compatibility with PHP 8.1 by renaming the SDK's form class "readonly" trait.

+= 48.05 20220106 =

+Happy new year!

+* Fix: Mark taxonomies as synced earlier, preventing an infinite loop when a taxonomy has ACF fields that refer back to itself.
+* Fix: Execute the each_linked_post action on the parent post itself when called from the parent post.

+= 48.04 20211118 =

+* Fix: Correctly detect true/false term meta values when trying to protect them.
+* Fix: Remove warning about the Term Index get() function not matching.
+* Code: Add canonical_url action to allow for more flexible canonical URL handling.

 = 48.03 20211112 =